This article is part of a larger series on Payroll Services.

 - Federal tax e-payments (direct ACH to IRS): $25 per year

-- State tax e-payments to select states: $25 per year
+- State tax e-payments (if and where available): $25 per year

-- Print and mail Form W-2 to employees: $2 per employee
+- Print and mail W-2s to employees (include envelope and stamp): $2 per employee

-With the Basic Service, you are granted access to Paycheck Manager’s self-managed payroll software.
-You can also select a monthly plan or an annual subscription.
-For the monthly plan, the fee decreases as the number of employees increases.
-It starts at $5 and can go to as low as $1.50 per employee monthly.
+With the Basic monthly plan, the fee decreases as the number of employees increases.
+It starts at $6 and can go to as low as $1.50 per employee monthly.

 - Two to three employees: $3 per employee monthly